Ghib Ojisan: Early life and career

-Ghibli Ojisan was born in 1990 in Osaka Prefecture in Japan.
+Ken, known professionally as Ghibli Ojisan, was born in 1990 in Osaka Prefecture in Japan.
 Translated from Japanese to English, his name means "Uncle Ghib".
 When he was a teenager, he really enjoyed the Japanese film Spirited Away and was inspired by Studio Ghibli's animations so chose Ghib Ojisan as his YouTube channel's name.
-Ghib Ojisan goes by the name Ken.
 As a fan of the Japanese rock group Bump of Chicken, Ghib Ojisan taught himself how to play the guitar using his brother's guitar.

 Ghib Ojisan lived in California between the ages of two and 19 until he finished high school owing to his parents' having jobs in the state.
 In high school, he participated in soccer and tennis tryouts but did not make the sports teams.
 His parents enrolled him in Japanese language school, which he begrudgingly attended once a week, allowing him to keep up his Japanese language skills.
 Ghib Ojisan subsequently attended Keio University in Minato, Tokyo in Japan where he joined a brass band and studied at the university's Faculty of Environment and Information Studies.
 Upon his college graduation, Ghib Ojisan worked in Japan at a manufacturer in the personnel department, an experience he did not like, so he transferred to a sales role.
 He worked there until 2017 when he quit his job with the aim of traveling the world for a year on a budget of (US$).
 Prior to completing his university studies, Ghib Ojisan had not gone traveling but became inspired to after reading the Kotaro Sawaki book Midnight Express about a man who went on bus trip from New Delhi to London.
 During his one-year stint of backpacking visits to 27 countries, he did street performances with his guitar of video game, anime, and movie song covers and uploaded YouTube videos of those performances.
 Through his guitar performances, he was able to cover over half of his travel costs.